Enjoyable-pets/tamo-ten-extension/README.md

 Chrome extension that makes all marks as 10.

 ### Setup
-upload extension to chrome browser
+Upload extension to chrome browser

-Enable extension
+Enable extension.

 Type in your browser https://www.tamo.lt/